mlehotay/ier/IER/IER-theory.md

 * a bounded attractor under intrinsic constraint
 * a globally coupled constraint topology

-No additional physical field or force is posited.
+No new physical fields or forces are posited.

 ---